DarrenDavy12/DarrenDavy12/README.md

 Aspiring Data Engineer based in the UK (United Kingdom) — building production-ready data pipelines with a focus on the Microsoft Azure ecosystem.
 I'm self-driven, project-led, and serious about writing clean, secure, and scalable data infrastructure.
 Currently open to junior and entry-level Data Engineering opportunities.

+📌 Featured Projects

+Check my pinned repositories below — each one includes a full README with architecture diagrams, design decisions, and notes on what I'd improve in a production setting.

 📫 Reach me on email: darrendavy05@gmail.com

 🔧 What I Work With and 🔭 currently working on: